First date advice: How to break the ice on a first date

 If your still struggling then take a look at some more top first date conversation starters.

-Fun, light hearted and vaguely cheeky questions are going to work in your favour and get each of you to show your personalities early on in that first crucial date.
+In dating, fun, light hearted and vaguely cheeky questions are going to work in your favour and get each of you to show your personalities early on in that first crucial date.

 Keep things fun on a first date